 We represent hospitals and health systems, as well as health care trade associations and their members, in connection with rulemaking and adjudications before state and federal administrative agencies and in connection with challenges to agency actions brought in state and federal courts.
 Our Health Care practice litigation team represents those clients when it becomes necessary to seek judicial review of agency actions such as rules, formal adjudications, licenses, permits, and other informal adjudications.
 Our litigation has significant experience litigating certificate of need cases, as well as penalty, exclusion, de-certification, and other similar administrative or agency enforcement actions.
 By combining substantive knowledge with decades of experience appearing before and litigating against state and federal agencies, we provide value to our clients in the form of novel approaches to administrative law challenges.

 False Claims Act Investigations and Defense

 We have a significant number of lawyers, in numerous jurisdictions, who are experienced in representing health care providers in all types of payor disputes.
 Our representative clients include hospital providers, freestanding diagnostic and treatment facilities, nursing facilities, adult care facilities, continuing care retirement facilities, home health and hospice agencies, dialysis providers, clinical laboratories, and physician groups.
-We assist our clients with various types of payment disputes against commercial insurance payors, managed care organizations, out-of-network provider - payor disputes as well as disputes against state Medicaid agencies.
+We assist our clients with various types of payment disputes against commercial insurance payors, managed care organizations, and out-of-network payer-provider disputes, as well as disputes against state Medicaid agencies.
 We also help clients with appeals of Medicare and state Medicaid audits, FCA disputes and Medicare disputes before the Departmental Appeals Board, Medicare Administrative Contractors, the Medicare Appeals Council, and Federal Administrative Law Judges.